sgtpepperpt/apdcDB/server/attestation_tpm/README.md

 >tpm_mkuuid uuid
 >tpm_mkaik -z blob-aik pubkey
 >tpm_loadkey blob-aik uuid
->tpm_getpcrhash uuid hash pcrvals 10 11
+>tpm_getpcrhash uuid hash pcrvals 10 11 #at this point, the PCR registers must contain the desired value

 #USAGE
 **server-side: generate quote (this is what the dispatcher does) and send it to the requester**